Boethius

 - What is the best place to start reading Boethius?

-- The best place to start reading Boethius is 'The Consolation of Philosophy,' as it encapsulates his philosophical and theological ideas in an accessible dialogue format.
-This work provides a comprehensive introduction to his thought and its historical context.
+- The best place to start reading Boethius is 'The Consolation of Philosophy,' as it is his most famous and accessible work.
+It provides a comprehensive introduction to his philosophical ideas and their relevance to human life.